 Creamy, cheesy, spicy and savory, this One Pot Cheesy Sausage Pasta meal has got it all!

-I am so excited to share this cheesy smoked sausage pasta skillet recipe with you today!
-One pot meals are my favorite, and this one has just topped the list!
-Savory smoked sausage, creamy melted cheese, fragrant garlic, onions and tomatoes…all come together in a one skillet meal that is sure to please everyone in the family!
+This cheesy smoked sausage pasta skillet recipe is one of our favorite One Pot Meals.
+Savory smoked sausage, creamy melted cheese, fragrant garlic, onions, and tomatoes all come together in a one skillet meal that is sure to please everyone in the family.

 One Pot Meals are the best for busy families like mine because they are simple, come together in a flash and require minimal equipment and clean up.
 Some of our favorite one pot meals are One Pot Chicken Spaghetti, One Pot Creamy Chicken and Noodles and this One Pot Cheesy Smoked Sausage Pasta.

-I love smoked sausage, and it was perfect paired with the other flavors in this recipe.
-I can’t wait to create some more!
+I love smoked sausage, and it was perfectly paired with the other flavors in this recipe.

-The steps for this recipe are quick and easy.
-Saute your Hillshire Farm Smoked Turkey Sausage (or any brand will do) with some onion and garlic, then add a can of Rotel diced tomatoes, pasta, cream, chicken broth and seasons.
+The steps for this recipe are quick and easy so you can bring it to your dinner table fast.
+Saute your Hillshire Farm Smoked Turkey Sausage (or any brand will do) with some onion and garlic, then add a can of Rotel diced tomatoes, pasta, cream, chicken broth, and seasons.
 It only takes about 15 minutes to cook – add some cheese and you’re good to go!

 Cook onions, garlic and smoked sausage in a large, deep saute pan and cook until lightly browned.